Sub Coulomb barrier d+$^{208}$Pb scattering in the time-dependent basis function approach: Results and Discussions

 For the classical Rutherford scattering, we have $\left(\frac{d\sigma}{d\Omega}\right)_{\rm el}=\left(\frac{d\sigma}{d\Omega}\right)_{\rm R}$ since $P_{\rm el}=1$ and $\left(\frac{d\sigma}{d\Omega}\right)_{\rm class}=\left(\frac{d\sigma}{d\Omega}\right)_{\rm R}$ [Eq.~(\ref{eq:CSection})] where $\left(\frac{d\sigma}{d\Omega}\right)_{\rm R}$ represents the Rutherford differential cross section.
 Based on the Rutherford scattering formulae, it is easy to see that $\frac{\sigma(E_d, \theta_1)}{\sigma(E_d, \theta_2)}$ in Eq.~(\ref{eq:RE}) is independent of $E_d$ and hence $R(E_d)=1$ for the Rutherford scattering.
 Therefore the deviation of the quantity $R(E_d)$ from unity, i.e., $1-R(E_d)$, indicates the deviation of a scattering from the classical Rutherford scattering.

-In the following analyses we denote the quantity on the red solid line in Fig. \ref{fig4} (a) as $R_a(E_d)$ and the quantity on the blue dotted line in Fig. \ref{fig4} (a) by $R_b(E_d)$ for convenience.
-For the tBF results with the correction of the polarization potential to the Rutherford trajectories (red solid line), $1-R_a(E_d)$ is induced by the following effects: \begin{enumerate} \item internal transitions of the projectile induced by the {\it E1} interaction between the projectile and the target during the scattering which lead to $P_{\rm el}<1$, \item the correction of the polarization potential to classical Rutherford trajectories which gives rise to $\left(\frac{d\sigma}{d\Omega}\right)_{\rm class}<\left(\frac{d\sigma}{d\Omega}\right)_{\rm R}$. \end{enumerate} However, for the tBF approach without the correction of the polarization potential (blue dotted line), $1-R_b(E_d)$ is purely induced by the internal {\it E1} transitions in the projectile.
-We also find that $P_{\rm el}$ in both cases with (red solid curve) and without (blue dotted line) the corrections of the polarization potential are nearly the same.
+In the following analyses we denote the quantity on the dark green solid line in Fig. \ref{fig4} (a) as $R_a(E_d)$ and the quantity on the blue dotted line in Fig. \ref{fig4} (a) by $R_b(E_d)$ for convenience.
+For the tBF results with the correction of the polarization potential to the Rutherford trajectories (dark green solid line), $1-R_a(E_d)$ is induced by the following effects: \begin{enumerate} \item internal transitions of the projectile induced by the {\it E1} interaction between the projectile and the target during the scattering which lead to $P_{\rm el}<1$, \item the correction of the polarization potential to classical Rutherford trajectories which gives rise to $\left(\frac{d\sigma}{d\Omega}\right)_{\rm class}<\left(\frac{d\sigma}{d\Omega}\right)_{\rm R}$. \end{enumerate} However, for the tBF approach without the correction of the polarization potential (blue dotted line), $1-R_b(E_d)$ is purely induced by the internal {\it E1} transitions in the projectile.
+We also find that $P_{\rm el}$ in both cases with (dark green solid curve) and without (blue dotted line) the corrections of the polarization potential are nearly the same.
 This signifies that the effects of the internal transitions are very similar and can be measured by $1-R_b(E_d)$ in both cases.
-Therefore we can approximately evaluate the significance of the internal transitions (out of the above two effects) in generating $1-R_a(E_d)$ with the quantity $T(E_d)=\frac{1-R_b(E_d)}{1-R_a(E_d)}$ which is presented in panel (b) of Fig. \ref{fig4}.
-The larger the quantity $T(E_d)$ is, the more the internal transitions contribute to $1-R_a(E_d)$ compared to the polarization potential.
+Therefore we can examine the significance of the internal transitions (out of the above two effects) in generating $1-R_a(E_d)$ with the quantity $T(E_d)=\frac{1-R_b(E_d)}{1-R_a(E_d)}$ which is presented in panel (b) of Fig. \ref{fig4}.
+The larger the quantity $T(E_d)$ is, the more the internal transitions contribute relative to the polarization potential.
 We find from panel (b) that the effect of the internal {\it E1} transitions of the projectile on $1-R_a(E_d)$ is negligibly small at very low bombarding energies compared to the effect of the polarization potential.
-As the bombarding energy increases, we find that the contribution of the internal transitions of the projectile to $1-R_a(E_d)$ becomes increasingly dominant, although both effects mentioned above are enhanced.
+We also find that the contribution of the internal transitions of the projectile to $1-R_a(E_d)$ increases with the bombarding energy and becomes dominant at $E_d=7$ MeV, although both effects mentioned above are enhanced.